 A Few Thoughts

 The quotes I inserted above are not even the tip of the iceberg.
 They are all from renowned saints within the Orthodox Tradition.
 All of them also precede St. Basil the New, who was unfairly targeted and unjustly criticized by Puhalo and Azkoul.
-By selecting quotes that precede him by several centuries, I am affirming that St. Basil’s disciple (Gregory) was teaching nothing new in his Life of St. Basil, but merely passing along the ancient Orthodox tradition of what happens to the soul when it departs from the body.
+By selecting quotes that precede him by several centuries, I am affirming that St. Basil’s disciple (Gregory) was teaching nothing new in his Life of St. Basil, when utilizing the toll-house metaphor to explain that a soul must undergo judgment after death.
+And no, this should not be read in a literal manner.

 Some have asked, “If this is such an important doctrine of the Orthodox Church, then why didn’t one of the Ecumenical Councils address it?”
 But that is like asking, “If icons are so important to the Orthodox, why did they wait until the year 787 to defend them with a council?”
 The answer is obvious: Ecumenical Councils address controversies of their era, not of the future.